ouranala/learning-journal/read1.md

 ![image](http://nadia-training.com/wp-content/uploads/2019/03/JavaScript-Essentials-Course.jpg)

-## This book explains how JavaScript can be used in browsers to make websites more interactive,interesting, and user-friendly.
-You will also learn about jQuery because it makes writing JavaScript a lot easier.

-## To get the most out of this book, you will need to know how to bui ld web pages using HTML and CSS.
-Beyond that. no prior experience with programming is necessary.
-Learning to program with JavaScript involves:
+## Learning to program with JavaScript involves:

   1-Understanding some basic programming concepts and the terms that JavaScript programmers use to describe them.
   2-Learning the language itself,and, like all languages, you need to know its vocabulary and how to structure your sentences.